World Policy Council: Leadership expansion

 is to address issues of concern to our brotherhood, our communities, our nation, and the world.
-The Council has been charged with applying sustained and profound intellectual energy to understanding and alternative means of bringing about the resolution of problems at the community, national and international levels; expanding fraternal and public knowledge of such problems; and engaging public discussion about them.
-The Council, in fulfilling its mission, is non-partisan, gives consideration to domestic and international issues, seeks the counsel of experts in relevant fields, provides perspectives on specific problems and, where practicable, recommends possible solutions which may impact favorably African Americans, the community, the nation, and the world.
+The Council has been charged with applying sustained and profound intellectual energy to understanding and alternative means of bringing about the resolution of problems at the community, national, and international levels; expanding fraternal and public knowledge of such problems; and engaging public discussion about them.
+The Council, in fulfilling its mission, is non-partisan, gives consideration to domestic and international issues, seeks the counsel of experts in relevant fields, provides perspectives on specific problems, and, where practicable, recommends possible solutions that may impact favorably African Americans, the community, the nation, and the world.

-The Council was created with seven board members to research and outline the fraternity's position on issues and policies deemed to be of national or international import.
-Milton appointed Brooke as the Council's first Chairman and he currently serves as Chairman Emeritus.
-The Council's membership increased to nine when General President Harry E. Johnson's appointed Congressman Ron Dellums and Cornel West.
-Johnson also extended the World Policy Council's role to include a lecture series on tolerance and a focus on the issue of the HIV infections and AIDS.
+The council was created with seven board members to research and outline the fraternity's position on issues and policies deemed to be of national or international importance.
+Milton appointed Brooke as the council's first chairman.
+The council's membership increased to nine when General President Harry E. Johnson's appointed Congressman Ron Dellums and Cornel West.
+Johnson also extended the World Policy Council's role to include a lecture series on tolerance and a focus on the issue of HIV infections and AIDS.

 Organizing a World Policy Council, Alpha Phi Alpha fraternity suddenly made global headlines when the group asked Nigeria to release political prisoners.